 Click here to listen to what rumbling sounds like.

 This noise is fairly rare among guinea pigs so do not feel offended if your guinea pig never chuts.
-Chutting sound a lot like purring although your piggie will make a distinctive “chut” sounds repeatedly.
+Chutting sound a lot like purring although your piggie will make distinctive “chut” sounds repeatedly.

 Chutting occurs during stroking mainly, however our guinea pigs chut happily whilst they explore their room.

-My least favourite guinea pig sound as this one means they are sensing imminent danger or are in pain.
+My least favourite guinea pig sounds as this one means they are sensing imminent danger or are in pain.
 We are lucky that we have never heard this sound from any of our guinea pigs however it’s definitely one to be aware of.